 Catch a series of free talks at the Theatre on Thursday night from 18:30.

-The School of Visual Arts will be hosting the exhibition Underground Images on the Piazza.
-There will also be a talk by Beth Kleber, with an introduction by Aditi Khurana, on the history of the School of Visual Arts' poster campaign on Thursday at 18:30 in the Simulcast Theatre.
+The School of Visual Arts in New York City will be hosting the exhibition Underground Images: SVA Subway Posters 1947–Present on the Piazza.
+There will also be a talk by Beth Kleber, with an introduction by Aditi Khurana, on the history of the School of Visual Arts' subway posters and the legendary designers who created them (including Milton Glaser, Ivan Chermayeff, George Tscherny and Paula Scher, among many others) on Thursday at 18:30 in the Simulcast Theatre.
 As the SVA Archivist, Kleber is in charge of preserving the original posters in the Underground Images exhibition and documenting their history.

 We are buzzing with anticipation for the Design Indaba Nightscape and so should you!
 Not only does Nightscape offer a magical wonderland of creativity but you can also experience an unforgettable offering of food and drinks.
 Ten of Cape Town’s favourite food trucks are bound to please the most demanding of tastebuds with street food of the finest order.
 From French Afrikaans bistro to Asian street food, mouth-watering gourmet burgers, burritos and bagels, Hungarian flatbreads and Durban curries, artisanal soft serve ice cream and fruity smoothies, organic juices, coffee and so much more – a bounty of food bursting with flavour, each taste more delicious than the last.”